Veteran Program – Valor

 Person-Centered, Trauma-Informed Care

-Vogue Recovery Center’s staff are highly credentialed, deeply experienced individuals from diverse backgrounds—civilians, veterans, and military personnel.
-All staff in our programs for veterans are trained in military culture sensitivity and promote an environment that embodies the following principles:
+Vogue Recovery Center’s staff are highly credentialed, deeply experienced individuals from diverse backgrounds.
+These include civilians, veterans, and military personnel.
+All staff in our programs for veterans are trained in military culture sensitivity.
+We promote an environment that supports:

 - Safety – Our addiction treatment centers create an environment that protects you from physical harm and promotes a sense of emotional security.